msgpo/old-tools/doc/building-srilm.md

     sudo apt-get install build-essential tcl-dev

 The next steps will depend on whether you're building on a Raspberry Pi or not.
-If you're on anything, it's likely the instructions in `INSTALL` will work just fine for you.
-I'd suggest following them, as anything I put here will eventually be out of date.
+If you are on a Pi, skip to the section below.
+If you're on anything else, it's likely the instructions in `INSTALL` will work just fine for you.
+This also may just work:

+    SRILM=`pwd` make World

+Once that finishes, you'll have a sub-directory under `bin` with the name of your CPU architecture.
+You need to copy `ngram` and `ngram-count` over to wherever `rhasspy-tools` lives:

+    mkdir -p ~/rhasspy-tools/srilm/bin/$ARCH/
+    cp bin/$ARCH/ngram bin/$ARCH/ngram-count ~/rhasspy-tools/srilm/bin/$ARCH/

+where `$ARCH` is probably `x86_64` if you're on a desktop/laptop/server.
+Run `uname -m` if you have no clue.

 ### Building on a Raspberry Pi